How To Remove Manganese From Water: Treatments, Removal, And More

 2. What causes high levels of manganese in water?

 There are a few potential causes of high manganese levels in the water.
-One possibility is that there are natural manganese deposits in the area where the water comes from.
+One possibility is that natural manganese deposits are in the area where the water comes from.
 Another possibility is that metal objects (such as pipes or fixtures) can release manganese into the water if they’re corroding.
 Finally, rust can also be a source of manganese in the water.

 3. Is manganese in drinking water harmful?